On the Density of $C_7$-Critical Graphs: Discharging

 We therefore find it reasonable by setting $t=3$ to conjecture that if $G$ is a $C_7$-critical graph, then $e(G) \geq \tfrac{27v(G)-20}{23}$.
 More generally, we ask the following question. \begin{question} Let $t \geq 3$.
 Does every $C_{2t+1}$-critical graph $G$ satisfy $e(G) \geq \frac{t(2t+3)v(G)-(t+1)(2t-1)}{2t^2+2t-1}$? \end{question}

 We note that the family of graphs described in Proposition \ref{notjustdensity} show that it is impossible to prove Conjecture \ref{jaeger} using only a density bound.
 When $t=3$ for example, the graphs described in Proposition \ref{notjustdensity} have an asymptotic density of $\frac{27}{23}$.
 However, using Euler's formula for planar graphs, we have that if $G$ is a planar graph of girth at least $g$, then $e(G) \leq \frac{g}{g-2}(v(G)-2)$ \textemdash or, asymptotically, that $\frac{e(G)}{v(G)} \leq \frac{g}{g-2}$.
 In order to obtain a density argument that implies a relaxation of Conjecture \ref{jaeger}, it follows that the girth bound $g$ chosen in the relaxation will satisfy $\frac{g}{g-2} \leq \frac{27}{23}$ \textemdash or in other words, that $g \geq 14$.
-A proof of Conjecture \ref{jaeger} will thus not be a purely density-based argument: it will require additional tools (for instance planarity).
+A proof of Conjecture \ref{jaeger} will thus not be a purely density-based argument: it will require additional tools (for instance tools exploiting planarity).

 More generally, we note that a negative answer to Question \ref{conj1} together with Euler's formula for planar graphs implies that if $G$ is a planar graph with girth at least $4t+2$, then $G$ admits a homomorphism to $C_{2t+1}$.
 The girth bound of $4t+2$ is of particular interest as no counterexamples to the primal version of the conjecture with edge-connectivity $4t+2$ have been found.
 Indeed, all counterexamples found in \cite{han2018counterexamples} are at most $(4t+1)$-edge connected.

 \end{section}